obedAdu-Gyamfi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 6. Task 5, This script creates a lists all local variables and environment variables, and functions.
 7. Task 6, This script creates a new local variable.
 8. Task 7, This script also creates a new global variable.
+9. Task 8, This script prints the results of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by new line